HairyDuck/Synthetix-Transcript-Downloader/README.md

 ## Contributing

 Contributions are welcome!
 If you have any bug reports, feature requests, or code improvements, feel free to open an issue or submit a pull request.

-## Disclaimer

-This application is not affiliated with or endorsed by Synthetix.
-It is an unofficial tool developed by [HairyDuck] for personal use.

 ## Writing Your Own Application